Where to Stay in Glacier National Park

 Lake McDonald Lodge

-There are hour-long scenic boat tours of Lake McDonald (the largest lake in Glacier) that leaves from the Hotel throughout the summer.
-This is a great way to experience Glacier National Park and you will also get to experience seeing the Lake McDonald Lodge that way it was originally intended to be seen the first time for guests arriving at this incredible area.
+- Take a Lake McDonald Boat Tour: This is a great way to experience Glacier National Park, and you will also get to experience seeing the Lake McDonald Lodge, which was originally intended to be seen for the first time for guests arriving at this incredible area.

 Address: 288 Lake McDonald Lodge Loop, West Glacier, MT 59936